mattsgarrison/Dotfiles/atom/packages/test-status/README.md

 ## Gotchyas

 * Atom uses `PATH` from where it was launched.
 Use `atom` from the console for maximum sanity, as Atom from the icon pulls the PATH from whatever launchctl is setup from.
+* When manually configuring file matches containing periods, the Settings view for the package will appear to be broken.
+This is due to Atom thinking the period is a keypath.

 ## Support